MINIMA: Modality Invariant Image Matching: Additional Experimental Results

 Vision localization (VL) is a critical downstream task of image matching.
 The target is to recover the $6-$degree-of-freedom ($6-$DOF) camera pose from a query image related to a known 3D scene model.
 We perform it on the Aachen v1.0 dataset, which is a challenging large-scale outdoor dataset for localization with large-viewpoint and day-night illumination changes, making the localization largely rely on the robustness of matching methods.
 We adopt its full localization track for benchmarking.

 Following~\cite{sarlin2019coarse,lindenberger2023lightglue}, we integrate different matching methods into the official HLoc pipeline~\cite{sarlin2019coarse} to achieve localization.
 Specifically, with COLMAP~\cite{schoenberger2016sfm,schoenberger2016mvs} toolbox, we first triangulate a 3D point cloud for all reference images with known poses and calibration, then retrieve $20$ reference images for each query image with NetVLAD~\cite{arandjelovic2016netvlad} on Aachen Day-Night v1.0.
 Then, we match the query image and the retrieved images with image matching methods, where the feature points are extracted up to 4096 by SuperPoint~\cite{detone2018superpoint}.
 Finally, the camera poses are estimated by RANSAC and a Perspective-n-Point solver.
 We report the pose recall at different scales of distance and angular thresholds, \emph{i.e.,} ($0.25$m,$2^\circ$) / ($0.5$m,$5^\circ$) / ($5$m,$10^\circ$).
-The sparse matchers, including SuperGlue~\cite{sarlin2020superglue}, SGMNet~\cite{chen2021learning}, LightGlue (LG)~\cite{lindenberger2023lightglue}, ConvMatch~\cite{zhang2023convmatch} and our MINIMA fine-tuned with LightGLue, are used for comparison.
+The sparse matchers, including SuperGlue~\cite{sarlin2020superglue}, SGMNet~\cite{chen2021learning}, LightGlue (LG)~\cite{lindenberger2023lightglue}, ConvMatch~\cite{zhang2023convmatch} and our MINIMA fine-tuned with LightGlue, are used for comparison.
 We also report the raw results of SuperPoint directly with Mutual Nearest Neighbor (MNN) matching.

-The localization results are summarized in~\cref{tab:visual loc}, which demonstrates the good ability of our MINIMA for downstream applications.
-Since our MINIMA is additionally trained on high-quality multimodal image pairs, it can be more robust to complex scenarios.
+The localization results are summarized in~\cref{tab:visual loc}, which demonstrate the good ability of our MINIMA for downstream applications.
+Since our MINIMA is additionally trained on high-quality multimodal image pairs, it can be more robust in complex scenarios.